Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 ```
 In the original code each function would run, query the database twice - making the worker wait on each request - and does something with the results.
 The fully synchronous case has the most wait time for the worker which would wait **_four_** times.

-As the functions and their result do not affect one another, they can all run in one query group.
+As the functions and their result do not affect one another, they can all run in a query group.
 To do so we just need to create a group, add the functions, and run it:
 ```lua
 local group = query_grouping.new_routines_group("notify")